Broadband over power lines: Implementation challenges

 Power lines were not designed for data transmission, they were created to deliver AC power at 50–60 Hz.
 If broadband data is transmitted at much higher frequencies, that are easily separated from the super low frequency power current, so that the data and electricity can travel in the same wire and be extracted separately; however, several obstacles have to be overcome to enable the high-speed and long-distance transmission of data along existing power lines.

 Deployment of BPL has illustrated a number of fundamental challenges, the primary one being that power lines are inherently a very noisy environment.
 Every time a device turns on or off, it introduces a pop or click into the line.
 Switching power supplies often introduce noisy harmonics into the line.
-And unlike coaxial cable or twisted-pair, the wiring has no inherent tendency to reject noise picked up in line sements between power transformers.
+And unlike coaxial cable or twisted-pair, the wiring has no inherent tendency to reject noise picked up in line segments between power transformers.

 The second major issue is electromagnetic compatibility (EMC).
 The system was expected to use frequencies of 10–30 MHz in the high frequency (HF) range, used for decades by military, aeronautical, amateur radio, and shortwave broadcasters.
 Power lines are unshielded and will act as antennas for the signals they carry, and they will cause interference to high frequency radio communications and broadcasting.
 In 2007, the NATO Research and Technology Organization (RTO) released a report which concluded that widespread deployment of BPL may have a "possible detrimental effect upon military HF radio communications."